stefanibus/Talkiepedia/README.md

 Talkiepedia.org enables a new culture of discussion on the Web.
+Talkiepedia.org enables a new culture of discussion on the Web.
+Talkiepedia will enable you to chat below almost all webpages on the net.
+Your freedom to chat anonymously will come at the price of you moderating other peoples comments!
+Yes.
+You will be asked to moderate other peoples comments.
+Anonymously.
+Talkiepedia is about feelings, not just facts.
+Dont just chat, Do something.
+Get involved.